camunda/camunda-docs-manual/content/user-guide/process-engine/process-instance-migration.md

   .executeAsync();
 ```

-This splits the process instance migration into several jobs which are executed
+Using a batch the process instance migration is split into several jobs which
-asynchronous and returns a batch reference.
-These batch jobs are executed by
+are executed asynchronous.
+These batch jobs are executed by the job executer.
-the job execute.
 See the [batch][] section for more information.
-A batch is
+A batch is completed if all
-completed if all batch execution jobs are successfully completed.
-But in
+batch execution jobs are successfully completed.
+But in contrast to the
-contrast to the synchronous migration it is not guaranteed that either all or
+synchronous migration it is not guaranteed that either all or none process
-none process instance is migrated.
-As the migration is split into several
+instance is migrated.
+As the migration is split into several independent batch
-independent batch execution jobs every single job can fail or succeed.
+execution jobs every single job can fail or succeed.

 If a batch execution migration job fails it is retried by the job executor
 and if no retries are left an incident is created.
 In this case manual actions